Acidmanic/CoreDaemon/Readme.md

  * daemon uninstall
  * daemon help

-Check if CoreDaemon Handeled the input commands
+Check if CoreDaemon Handled the input commands
 -------------------------

 Most probably you would prefer your service not being started when the binary is called by daemon arguments.
 For this you can simply check the result of calling the Damien execution: